JoBCB/HackingP3_2019/Gods_and_Robots_Myths_and_Machines.md

 …

 The rise of a Robot– Artificial Intelligence “culture” no longer seems far-fetched.
 AI’s human inventors and mentors are already building the Robot-AI culture’s logos (logic), ethos (moral values), and pathos (emotions).
 As humans are enhanced by technology and become more like machines, robots are becoming infused with something like humanity.
-We are approaching what some call the new dawn of Robo-Humanity.
+We are approaching what some call the new dawn of Robo-Humanity."

 _Mayor, A 2018, Gods and Robots: Myths, Machines, and Ancient Dreams of Technology, Princeton University Press, Princeton._